marcusig/woocommerce-product-customizer/src/readme.txt

 Give your customers a great experience, and make your life easy: no need to create many product variations with their images.

-Instead, export your layers from Photoshop, a 3D render, or an other source, and allow the user to configure their product using those.
+Instead, export your layers from Photoshop, a 3D render, or any other source, and allow the user to configure their product using those.

 <a href="http://demos.mklacroix.com/shop/custom-chair/">Try the demo</a>